Go to Customer service

-phpMyAdmin allows you to import databases up to 128 MB (sometimes a little less, if the database has a lot of rows).
-If importing with phpMyAdmin failed, you can import your database using SSH.
-Here are the steps:
+phpMyAdmin allows you to import databases up to 128 MB; sometimes a little less, when the database has a large number of rows.
+If importing with phpMyAdmin failed, you can import your database using SSH by following these steps:

 Step 1 - Preparation